IamUPO/newsletter-sign-up-with-success-message-main/README.md

 ## View Live

-You can view the live version of this project on GitHub Pages: [Blog preview](https://iamupo.github.io/newsletter-sign-up-with-success-message-main/)
+You can view the live version of this project on GitHub Pages: [Newsletter sign-up form with success message](https://iamupo.github.io/newsletter-sign-up-with-success-message-main/)

 ## Connect with Me